How to Just Quit and Travel the World

 What else?
 Don’t look at your status quo, but whether and how you can meet the conditions above.
 Personally I had to maneuver myself into a slightly better spot to actually proceed.
 I wanted to make sure I was independent enough, so I informed who I could inform, set expectations with friends, timed my departure to get my yearly bonus paid out and vest a maximum of shares, &c.
 So if you’re not there yet, think about how you can get closer.

 Another important point is certainly how different we are.
 I’d say that traditionally I’m very independent with people but need a good amount of safety.
 That first point is good when you want to just get out of wherever, but the second point can restrain yourself.
 Um.
 Both can.
 What I’m trying to say is, some people will have a stronger bond to other people and maybe don’t need much of a safety net.
 That will make getting to social independence a bit more difficult to attain but help meeting conditions on the monetary side.
 So mileage varies.

 Figure: The one spreadsheet.

 Find all the loose ends.
 I still see a friend of mine laughing when I told him about my giant list, and how stressed out I was at that point (damn, Felix, just that day! 😉).
 He had done something similar a year earlier, and traveled for eight months.
 (We have different personalities.)
 In hindsight I’d do everything again, however, regarding that level of attention to detail as an asset.
-That included looking at absolutely everything, documenting it thoroughly, and working down the resulting roadmap rigorously.
+That included looking at absolutely everything, documenting it thoroughly, and rigorously working through the resulting roadmap.

 Don’t deviate from the plan.
 Once everything has been collected, documented, and scheduled, it’s important to stick to it.
 Unless there are unforeseeable, important events like a family emergency, that is.
 That’s not the project manager in me speaking here but the one who appreciates locking in on goals.